BarelyAPrincess/ChioriWebServer/docs/configuration/sites.md

 * `accounts.loginForm`: The location of the login form.
 Visitors are redirected to this location when they encounter a page that requires a login, normally via the page annotation `@reqlogin`.
 An error message is also pasted via the `_NONCE` global; `_NONCE.level`, `_NONCE.msg`, and `_NONCE.target`. **Note:** `/~wisp/` is a special URL for internal server resources.
 It's experimental and should not be relied upon for future use.
 * `accounts.loginPost`: The location to redirect after a successful login.

+## Additional Site Configuration

+* **site.title: [site-title]**: The site title.
+Typically used by the Templates Plugin.
+Default is pulled from `sites.defaultTitle` in the main server config file, `[server_root]/config.yaml`.
+* **site.web-allowed-origin: '*'**: Sets the HTTP Header by the same name.
+* **site.encryptionKey: [string]**: Specifies the encryption key used in encrypted values.
+[WIP]
+* **site.envFile: [.env]**: Specify the location of the site environment file.
+Defaults to `.env` within the site webroot.

+## Site SSL Configuration

+The site's SSL certificate and key are expected to be located in the `[webroot]/[siteId]/ssl` directory and enabled with the following directives.
+When unconfigured, the site will use the default server certificate, configured via the main configuration.

+* **site.sslCert: [ssl-certificate.crt]**: The SSL certificate file.
+* **site.sslKey: [ssl-certificate.key]**: The SSL certificate key.
+* **site.sslSecret: [ssl-secret]**: The SSL certificate secret.
+Leave blank for no secret.

+**Security Note: ** Be sure not to keep your SSL private-key in the ssl directory.
+As it could be compromised via a rogue script and strategic server hack.

+## Configure Site Domains

+**Chiori-chan's Web Server** can share a multitude of domains and subdomains between sites and works very much like Apache's VirtualHost feature.

 ## Configure Site Sessions

 Session are configured with the following configuration directives